 UK June 2011 – Day 23.
 The presence of said foot probably explains the stupid grin I have.

-Holy Island was full of tourists, but we got away from them by spending a lot of time in a a very interesting museum.
-I read first person accounts of life on the island at the time of the great and second world wars.
+Holy Island was full of tourists, but we got away from them by spending a lot of time in a very interesting museum.
+I read first-person accounts of life on the island at the time of the great and second world wars.
 We also looked at facsimiles of the illuminated Gospels.
-This activity fortunately coincided with a heavy downpour.
-By the time we’d finished in the museum the weather had started to clear, and I managed to get a couple of pictures, though the buses and dozens of tourists spoiled the pictures of Lindisfarne Castle.
+This activity, fortunately, coincided with a heavy downpour.
+By the time we’d finished in the museum, the weather had started to clear, and I managed to get a couple of pictures, though the buses and dozens of tourists spoiled the pictures of Lindisfarne Castle.

 I did get a picture I liked of the obelisks on Guile Point that are the leading marks into the harbor to the South of the island.
 The seaward obelisk carries a light (Guile Point East Lighthouse) and is over 68 feet tall.
 I’ve seen the obelisks referred to as sinister, they certainly do loom forlornly over the windswept coastline.

 By mid-afternoon, it was time to move on, and we took the coast road again.
 We eventually headed inland and on down to Darlington, arriving as planned (gosh!) just after six.
 Having been introduced to the madness that is Cath and Jon’s four dogs we set out our tent to dry and headed out to dinner.
 We had a very enjoyable evening with Cath and Jon, who we originally met on Flickr.
 We’d last all met in person in June 2008 when Ginger last visited the UK.

 I didn’t take any self-portraits during the day, so this is a late at night shot with Ginger running interference in the background.

 Copyright © 2011 Gary Allman, all rights reserved.